 The Heating Time

-Similarly, heat pumps and pool heaters operating on natural gas and propane has different provide different heating times.
-If you are operating a spa pool that needs to be readied day to day, then a heavy-duty gas-powered or an electric heater should be your pick.
+Similarly, heat pumps and pool heaters operating on natural gas and propane have different provided different heating times.
+If you are operating a spa pool that needs to be readied day to day, then a heavy-duty gas-powered or electric heater should be your pick.

 The Climate of Your Region

 It is another factor that you need to think about before finalizing a pool heater.
-To begin with, you should stop looking among solar heaters if your region experiences harsh winter season that also spills over the fall and spring.
+To begin with, you should stop looking for solar heaters if your region experiences a harsh winter season that also spills over the fall and spring.
 Solar pool heaters only come in useful in regions that have a warmer climate in general.
 For instance, a solar water heater is good for areas that don’t experience snowfall even during the peak winter season.
-Similarly, it is important that the sun continues to shine during winter, and fog and overcast conditions don’t dampen the sun-rays.
+Similarly, it is important that the sun continues to shine during winter, and fog and overcast conditions don’t dampen the sun's rays.

 Otherwise, you should stick to regular pool heaters operating on gas.
 Or go for electric heaters if the recurrent cost of using gas is higher than using electricity in your region.
 Heat pumps are also effective in regions where winters are moderate.